 (Photo by Donnie Hedden)

-We have completed a two-year textile focused research project in collaboration with farmers Arnie Valdez, Nathan Hall, Todd Howard and Mike Lewis, in Eastern Kentucky and South Central Colorado.
-We evaluated hemp varietals sourced from three different countries, and analyzed processes to create a mill-able fiber via five different softening strategies (softening removes the lignin in the fiber).
+For example, in 2017 we completed a two-year textile-focused research project in collaboration with farmers in Eastern Kentucky and South Central Colorado.
+We evaluated hemp varietals sourced from three different countries, and analyzed processes to create a mill-able fiber via five different softening strategies (softening removes the lignin and other materials that make the fibers initially stiff).
 We coordinated with researchers in a range of international academic settings, from Germany to Canada, and settled on a softening solution that is ecologically sensitive and can be replicated at a relatively low cost.
 The second stage of our textile research was focused on blending, combing and spinning the hemp fibers.
 To accomplish this without having to invest in highly capital-intensive long staple bast fiber equipment, we chose to work with existing American manufacturing equipment—specifically woolen equipment.
 By blending the wool and hemp at a 50/50 blend, we’ve been able to create a mechanically spun yarn that is capable of functioning on mechanized looms.
-The resulting cloth samples had a less than 1% shrink rate and didn’t carry the abrasive scale ‘itch’ of a woolen textile.

 Why Hemp & Wool: We understand that wool, as a grass-fed fiber, can be produced by sheep that are converting grass to protein on rangeland systems that can be managed for the enhancement of soil carbon stocks.
-With a similar climate impact interest related to this new field of hemp agriculture, we began taking soil carbon baseline samples at all of the farms that we worked with, and we will continue to test for carbon in our soils over time to determine the climate impact of our hemp agricultural research.
-In terms of biomass, a hemp crop can produce between 2,000-4,000 pounds of of fiber (cordage and textile grade) per acre, and wool (in arid regions on rangeland) produces 70-100 pounds per acre.
+A hemp crop can produce about 1500 lbs of textile grade fiber per acre, and wool (in arid regions on rangeland) produces 70-100 pounds per acre.
+While infrastructure for hemp textiles is not yet in place in the United States, hemp can be blended with wool in existing US wool infrastructure, providing an immediate opportunity for utilizing the fiber.
 We know that wool is an abundant and underutilized resource in many communities throughout the United States.
-Thus, finding ways to put wool to good use, in a manner that makes the most of its attributes (insulating & anti-microbial), and to simultaneously make it more wearable within contemporary garments (by blending it with plant-based fibers that have no scales to irritate human skin), is a strategy that merges our land-use and ecological goals with our material needs.
-(Illustrations by Amanda Coen)
+Thus, finding ways to put wool to good use, in a manner that makes the most of its attributes (insulating & anti-microbial), and to simultaneously make it stronger and more wearable within contemporary garments (by blending it with strong plant-based fibers that have no scales to irritate human skin), is a strategy that merges our land-use and ecological goals with our material needs.
+(Illustrations by Amanda Coen and photo by Sara Dunham)